 NSU Martin and Gail Press Health Professions Division Library

-The newly-renovated Martin and Gail Press Health Professions Division Library, within a short walk to the NSU MD's classroom areas, includes more than 17,000 print volumes, 700+ electronic books, and 8,000+ active medical/health journal subscriptions in both print and digital formats.
+The newly-renovated Martin and Gail Press Health Professions Division Library, a short walk from the NSU MD's classroom areas, includes more than 17,000 print volumes, 700+ electronic books, and 8,000+ active medical/health journal subscriptions in both print and digital formats.
 Many of the available electronic texts are required textbooks in various courses.
-The library has ample study space and is home to the Idea Labs, complete with virtual reality technology, a 3-D printer and more.
+The library has ample study space and is home to the Idea Labs, complete with virtual reality technology, a 3-D printer, and more.
 The Martin and Gail Press Health Professions Division Library also provides a dedicated librarian who specializes in supporting research inquiries for NSU MD students and faculty.

-Visit Martin and Gail Press Health Professions Division Library
+Visit Martin and Gail Press HPD Library

 Dig Deeper